Private Attribute Inference from Images with Vision-Language Models: Introduction

 \section{Introduction}

-Since the release of ChatGPT \citep{chatgpt}, large language model-based (LLM-based) applications and chatbots enjoy a rapidly increasing adoption, having already surpassed hundreds of millions of daily active users \citep{guardian2023article}.
+Since the release of ChatGPT \citep{chatgpt}, large language model-based (LLM-based) applications and chatbots have enjoyed a rapid adoption, surpassing hundreds of millions of daily active users \citep{guardian2023article}.
 Towards making these models universally applicable, there has been a recent push for \textit{vision-language models} (VLMs) capable of understanding not only text but also reasoning over text and images jointly \citep{gpt4v,team2023gemini}.
-However, the rapid adoption of LLM-based applications and the concurrent advances in the underlying models' capabilities raises several safety and privacy concerns among the general public, researchers, and regulators alike \citep{bommasani2021opportunities,deepmind_ethics,gpt4v,inan2023llama}.
-In response, model providers are under increasing regulatory pressure from existing data protection regulations, such as the EU's GDPR \citep{gdpr} and the California Consumer Privacy Act (CCPA) \citep{ccpa}, as well as from substantial ongoing regulatory efforts directly concerning AI \citep{aiact, biden}.
-As a famous example, in 2023, Italy temporarily banned OpenAI's ChatGPT, citing data protection and privacy concerns \citep{nyt2023article}.
-These developments establish the exploration of potential privacy concerns of VLMs as a highly relevant first step towards enabling a wider deployment of VLM-based applications that are privacy-preserving and regulation-compliant.
+The rapid adoption of LLM-based applications and the concurrent advances in the underlying models' capabilities raises several safety and privacy concerns among the general public, researchers, and regulators alike \citep{gpt4v,bommasani2021opportunities,deepmind_ethics,inan2023llama}.
+In response, model providers are under increasing pressure from existing data protection regulations, such as the EU's GDPR \citep{gdpr} and the California Consumer Privacy Act (CCPA) \citep{ccpa}, as well as from substantial ongoing regulatory efforts directly concerning AI \citep{aiact, biden}.
+For instance, in 2023, Italy temporarily banned ChatGPT, citing data protection and privacy concerns \citep{nyt2023article}.
+As such, exploring the potential privacy concerns of VLMs is a crucial first step towards a wider deployment of VLM applications that are privacy-preserving and regulation-compliant.